What is Biotechnology? Definition, Branches, Scope & Importance

 9. Preparation of disease-resistant, high-yielding varieties of crops.

-10. In view of the increasing population, to produce more food on the available land.
+10. Given the increasing population, more food must be produced on the available land.

 11. To produce pharmaceutical products for the treatment of diseases dangerous to humans.